Foxy Brown (film): Women's power movement

 This movie spoke directly to the women's power movement and struggle in the 1970s.
 Despite criticism, Foxy was the poster child for a new type of heroine who was subsequently appropriated by the blaxploitation genre.
-She redefined African-American beauty, sexuality, and womanhood, which led to the diversification of African-American actresses onscreen.
+She redefined African-American beauty, sexuality, and womanhood, which led to the diversification of African-American actresses.
 Grier said:

-"The 1970s was a time of freedom and women saying that they needed empowerment.
+The 1970s was a time of freedom and women saying that they needed empowerment.
 There was more empowerment and self-discovery than any other decade I remember.
 All across the country, a lot of women were Foxy Brown and Coffy.
 They were independent, fighting to save their families not accepting rape or being victimized...
 This was going on all across the country.
 I just happened to do it on film.
 I don't think it took any great genius or great imagination.
-I just exemplified it, reflecting it to society."
+I just exemplified it, reflecting it to society.

-Additionally, Foxy Brown and Coffy show that women can stand up for themselves and for what they believe.
+Foxy Brown and Coffy show that women can stand up for themselves and for what they believe.
 The image of Foxy in an evening gown, well-equipped with a gun, is a visual representation of that idea that one does not have to be masculine to have power.
 "Female power," according to Grier, is "very different [from] male power, and a woman should maintain it always."